kstenerud/mac-kvm/README.md

 The script expects a hdd image called mac_hdd.qcow in the vm container directory, which it can create if you use the -c option.
 All other files it needs will be added to the container directory automatically.
+Settings will be saved to the vm directory.

 ### Notes About Screen Resolutions